r-lyeh-archived/JXMLex/README.md

 JXMLex, revision 0
 ==================

+JXMLex is an extended JXML file format.
 JXMLex is an expressive and relatively small representation of JSON in XML, so data can be reused with XML tools.
 JXMLex is based on JSONx and JXML (details at http://github.com/r-lyeh/JXML).

-Pros: JXMLex syntax provides more natural and expressive XPath queries by adding attributes and duplicating information.
+Pros: JXMLex syntax provides natural and expressive XPath queries by adding attributes and duplicating information.
 Cons: JXMLex files are larger than their JXML counterparts.

 Pros: JXMLex is a richer superset of JXML.
 JXML tools can still parse JXMLex files.